fbeltrao/Samples/IoTDashboardWithSignalR/Readme.md

       - iothub: HostName=<enter-iot-hub>.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=<enter-iot-hub-key>
 ```

-It won't work for now.
+It won't work for now in Web Apps for multi container applications.
 Use without hyphen.
-For more limitation check this [page](https://blogs.msdn.microsoft.com/appserviceteam/2018/05/07/multi-container/)
+For more limitations check this [page](https://blogs.msdn.microsoft.com/appserviceteam/2018/05/07/multi-container/)